Help Maple and Her Children

 It may sound like a lot for just ‘one dog’ but it’s not just Maple – it’s Maple and her family.
 Sure, it’s a speck of sand in an enormous problem.
 Jamaica has thousands of dogs in similar situations – but THIS DOG CAME ACROSS OUR PATH.
 So we have to help this dog.
 Turning our back on Maple just wasn’t an option – she would have starved to death before she gave birth; would have possibly been beaten to death; died giving birth (as you cannot give birth with no food for strength); or given birth behind a dumpster only to then have her children die of hunger alongside her.

 We are each chipping in as much as we can but neither of us is rich (my husband is retired armed services out of Nova Scotia, and I am a school bus driver of 26 years, whereas A.J. is a single mother) and we need your help to execute on this mission.
-We will post receipts for everything, to ensure full transparency.
+We will post invoices and receipts for everything, to ensure full transparency.
 Please, we ask that you help us get this mother and her children to safety as, absent your help, we will not be able to fund this mission.
 Maple has been through so much – let’s show her there is light at the end of the tunnel!
 Below is a breakdown of the costs, in full transparency!
 THANK YOU AGAIN!

 $260 USD transport Maple to Kingston (PAID);